Unity-Technologies/ml-agents/docs/Making-a-new-Unity-Environment.md

  * **`Frames To Skip`** Number of frames (or physics updates) to skip between steps.
 The agents will act at every frame but get new actions only at every step.
  * **`Training Configuration`** and **`Inference Configuration`** The first defines the configuration of the Engine at training time and the second at test / inference time.
 The training mode corresponds only to external training when the reset parameter `train_model` was set to True.
 The adjustable parameters are as follows:
     * `Width` and `Height` Correspond to the width and height in pixels of the window (must be both greater than 0).
 Typically set it to a small size during training, and a larger size for visualization during inference.
-    * `Quality Level` Determines how mush rendering is performed.
+    * `Quality Level` Determines how mesh rendering is performed.
 Typically set to small value during training and higher value for visualization during inference.
     * `Time Scale` Physics speed.
 If environment utilized physics calculations, increase this during training, and set to `1.0f` during inference.
 Otherwise, set it to `1.0f`.
     * `Target Frame Rate` Frequency of frame rendering.
 If environment utilizes observations, increase this during training, and set to `60` during inference.
 If no observations are used, this can be set to `1` during training.
  * **`Default Reset Parameters`** You can set the default configuration to be passed at reset.
 This will be a mapping from strings to float values that you can call in the academy with `resetParameters["YourDefaultParameter"]`